Composition, form of production and packaging

 At a plasma concentration of up to 50 mg / l, the binding of valproic acid with plasma proteins is 90-95%, with a concentration of 50-100 mg / l, 80-85%.

+Values of concentration in the cerebrospinal fluid correlate with the value of the fraction of the active substance not associated with proteins.
 Valproic acid penetrates the placental barrier, excreted in breast milk.
 Concentration in breast milk is 1-10% concentration in the blood plasma of the mother.

 Metabolism